-This article has an update at the end, dated 7 Feb 2020.
-If we were to read the news regarding China these days – and how can we not – one might be forgiven for thinking that a grave, deadly pandemic was in danger of sweeping across that nation, and putting the rest of the world at peril as a result.
+[Update at end] If we were to read the news regarding China these days – and how can we not – one might be forgiven for thinking that a grave, deadly pandemic was in danger of sweeping across that nation, and putting the rest of the world at peril as a result (written 28 Jan 20).
 The rumor mill in social media has been alive and thriving in that regard.
 What are we talking about here? – the novel coronavirus, a.k.a.
 2019-nCoV.
 There are rumors of a bio-weapon, Big Pharma trying to make a quick buck, the Chinese government on the verge of collapse, those lying Chinese covering up the true number of cases, the barbaric practices of the Chinese regarding animals (yes, that’s a trending tweet), and so on.
 A recent exchange on social media about this disease has prompted this article, especially any possible connection with Chinese New Year.
 For more info, read on.
 But first, a short video:

 No disrespect intended, except to fear-mongering media.
 The current coronavirus outbreak is a SARS (severe acute respiratory syndrome) type of virus, which starts as a flu-like disease and progresses to pneumonia in severe cases.
-It adversely affects primarily the most vulnerable, as in small children, the elderly and those people previously weakened by other conditions.
+It adversely affects primarily the most vulnerable, as in small children, the elderly and those people previously weakened by other conditions, although children weather the virus pretty well.
 The first outbreak of SARS was in the Guangdong province of southern China, bordering Hong Kong, on 16 Nov 2002.

 That initial outbreak was not reported to the WHO (not the band) until 10 Feb 2003 by Chinese authorities, almost two months later, which drew widespread criticism for the delay.
 This time it was quite different, with the disease being reported on 31 Dec 2019 as cases of pneumonia in Wuhan city, but which were quickly seen to be caused by a new, unknown virus.
 A week later the Chinese had identified the virus, now known as novel coronavirus.
 The Chinese have been working closely with the WHO (not the band) to check the containment of the disease and to give advice the public on precautionary measures.
 It is a respiratory, airborne virus, and the preventive measures are basic common sense in that regard.